robotcodedev/robotcode/docs/cli/config.md

 ## testdoc

-Type: typing.Optional[robotcode.robot.config.model.TestDocProfile]
+Type: Optional[TestDocProfile]

 Options to be passed to _testdoc_.

 ## testdoc.doc

-Type: typing.Union[str, robotcode.robot.config.model.StringExpression, NoneType]
+Type: Union[str, StringExpression, None]

 Override the documentation of the top level suite.